 Access to 21 states, the Mississippi River, the Gulf ports and the Great Lakes is available via the Tennessee River, part of the Interconnected Inland Water System (Tennessee-Tombigbee Waterway), which runs through the width of Loudon County.
 Rail service is provided by Norfolk Southern Railroad, which has a mainline running the length of the county with several rail spurs added throughout the county to serve the industrial parks.

 Electricity is provided by the Tennessee Valley Authority which has more than a decade of 99.999% electric power reliability.
-Industrial electric rates in the region are 19% below national average and commercial rates 11% below national average.

 A Roane State Community College satellite campus is located in Loudon County offering associate degree programs and technical career certificate programs along with customized training for the local business community.